sean-stanley/FoodCoop/README.md

 Software for managing a local food co-op.
 This web app is built with a MEAN stack of MongoDB, Express v4, AngularJS v1.3 and Node.js

-Check out the working demo [here](app.foodcoop.org.nz).
-You can even try signing up and logging in.
-Just be warned that I will get an email everytime someone signs up.

 Working Features include:
 -------------------------